AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 ### `FastString.string_table`

-All the FastStrings created during compilation are memoized in a hash table.
-For speedy comparison, each string is associated with a unique, which is allocated linearly whenever a FastString is created that has no corresponding entry in the hash table.
+All the `FastString`s created during compilation are memoized in a hash table.
+For speedy comparison, each string is associated with a unique, which is allocated linearly whenever a `FastString` is created that has no corresponding entry in the hash table.
 This involves two pieces of global state, which are held in the same global variable.

 ```wiki
 data FastStringTable =